-If you’re interested in kicking it up a notch and you want something very different from a typical engagement session, let me know and I’ll fill you in on what makes a “Story Telling” shoot with me that tells your story.
-It takes a bit more time to plan (sometimes a lot more time) and it costs a bit more (sometimes quite a bit more), but when we’re done, you’ll have engagement portraits that are more spectacular and unique than any you’ve ever seen.
+If you’re interested in kicking it up a notch and you want something very different from a typical engagement photo session, let me know.
+We can talk about what it takes to do a “Story Telling” shoot that tells your story.
+It takes a bit more time to plan (sometimes a lot more time) and it costs a bit more (sometimes quite a bit more), but when we’re done, you’ll have engagement portraits that are more spectacular and unique than any that you’ve ever seen.

 “Michael and Joannie are amazing photographers and do impeccable work, but more than that they are great people.
 They went above and beyond on our wedding day helping with flowers to hair, etc and they stayed late so we could get a beautiful night shot.
 You will regret it if you don’t choose them!”